wvanbergen/vertica/README.md

     end

     connection.close

+Note: you can only use the connection for one query at the time.
+If you try to run another query when the connection is still busy delivering the results of a previous query, a `Vertica::Error::SynchronizeError` will be raised.
+Use buffered resultsets to prevent this problem.

 ### Buffered result

 Store the result of the query method as a variable to get a buffered resultset: